UniBee-Billing/unibee-go-client/docs/UnibeeInternalInterfaceGatewayPaymentType.md

 `func (o *UnibeeInternalInterfaceGatewayPaymentType) HasPaymentType() bool`

 HasPaymentType returns a boolean if a field has been set.

+### GetSupportCurrencies

+`func (o *UnibeeInternalInterfaceGatewayPaymentType) GetSupportCurrencies() []string`

+GetSupportCurrencies returns the SupportCurrencies field if non-nil, zero value otherwise.

+### GetSupportCurrenciesOk

+`func (o *UnibeeInternalInterfaceGatewayPaymentType) GetSupportCurrenciesOk() (*[]string, bool)`

+GetSupportCurrenciesOk returns a tuple with the SupportCurrencies field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSupportCurrencies

+`func (o *UnibeeInternalInterfaceGatewayPaymentType) SetSupportCurrencies(v []string)`

+SetSupportCurrencies sets SupportCurrencies field to given value.

+### HasSupportCurrencies

+`func (o *UnibeeInternalInterfaceGatewayPaymentType) HasSupportCurrencies() bool`

+HasSupportCurrencies returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)